andrew/ultimate-awesome/README.md

 - [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
-- [fucking-awesome-go](https://github.com/hvnsweeting/fucking-awesome-go) - Awesome-go with :octocat: :star: and :fork_and_knife: .
 - [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.